Omikhleia/resilient.sile/static/adventures/invoice/index.md

 What were the necessary steps to achieve this interesting result?

- 1. An "inputter" module to read our invoice data from a YAML file and prepare it for SILE,
+ 1. An input module ("inputter") to read our invoice data from a YAML file and prepare it for SILE's core processing,
  1. Some code to generate the Factur-X XML file from the invoice data,
  1. Some code to add proper PDF metadata (title, author, etc.) to the PDF,
  1. Some code to embed attachments in the PDF.